Hematopoietic Cell Transplantation for Waldenstrom Macroglobulinemia

 -

-Aetna considers allogeneic hematopoietic cell transplantation experimental and investigational for the treatment of Waldenstrom macroglobulinemia because its effectiveness for this indication has not been established.
+Aetna considers allogeneic hematopoietic cell transplantation experimental, investigational, or unproven for the treatment of Waldenstrom macroglobulinemia because its effectiveness for this indication has not been established.

 Code | Code Description |